Mayoor2000/Mayoor2000/README.md

-- 👋 Hi, I’m @Mayoor2000
+- 👋 Hi, I’m @Mayoor-Vora-Paliwal
-- 👀 I’m interested in Data Science and Oil/Gas Industries
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science and AI
 - 💞️ I’m looking to collaborate on CV Projects
 - 📫 How to reach me EMAIL-2000mayoor123@gmail.com